|

 type supplied in larger quantities in planned developments.
 That’s partly due

-housing types being supplied on the LA model.
-As elsewhere, in Victoria the bungalow came finally to be supplied cheek by jowl, gable ends typically facing the road, on streets that were equipped with sidewalks.
+and urban bungalow forms and incorporates regional design touches and local materials, yet the product did not exert a design influence on the trends in housing types being supplied on the LA model.
+As elsewhere, in Victoria the bungalow came finally to be supplied cheek by jowl, gable ends typically facing the road, on streets that came with sidewalks.
 For a time the stone or brick piers and timbers holding up an emphatically presented verandah roof continued to define a vital look, lending variety to the closely packed structures.
 And then, all that went the way of the dodo beginning in the great depression.

 |

-St. Francis Court, by Sylvanus Marston: note the emblematic stone piers to the right
+St. Francis Court, by Sylvanus Marston: note emblematic stone piers |

 The Savage bungalow would have made an unlikely prototype for subdivision housing on this new model: set cross-wise on its lot, built over a low crawl space (thus lacking a basement), making extensive use of timbering, wood panelling, decoratively styled built-ins, and many other artistic touches.
 Clearly it is part of the artistic small-house movement, a progressive-era direction favouring quality and detailing of space over volume and